TeachingUndergradsCHC/modules/Architecture/gpu_memory_hierarchy/README.md

 mid-level systems course or an upper-level elective.
 I plan on using it in an Introduction to Systems course in which both CUDA programming and caching are introduced.

+My students have found it easier to use
+[Google Colab](https://colab.research.google.com) to run the code in this module than to use ssh to access departmental computing resources.
+Colab provides an interactive computing environment running [Jupyter](https://jupyter.org/) notebooks with access to GPUs.
+Using GPUs does require installing the nvcc compiler.
+As an added wrinkle, the GPU students run on changes (thus, changing its number of cores and architecture) when they restart the notebook, which can lead to different results.
+See the setup resource below for additional information on using Google Colab.

 ### Topics